Lathe: History

 The lathe is an ancient tool.
-The earliest evidence of a lathe dates back to 4th century BC Egypt an is a depiction in the tomb of Petosiris.
+The earliest evidence of a lathe is a depiction in the tomb of Petosiris, dating back to 4th century BC Egypt.
 There is also tenuous evidence for a turned artifact at a Mycenaean Greek site, dating back as far as the 13th or 14th century BC.

 Clear evidence of turned artifacts have been found from the 6th century BC: fragments of a wooden bowl in an Etruscan tomb in Northern Italy as well as two flat wooden dishes with decorative turned rims from modern Turkey.

 During the Warring States period in China, c.
 400 BC, the ancient Chinese used rotary lathes to sharpen tools and weapons on an industrial scale.

 The first known painting showing a lathe dates to the 4th century BC in ancient Egypt.
 Pliny later describes the use of a lathe for turning soft stone in his Natural History (Book XXX, Chapter 44).